Associate / Associate Director Development Planner

 About the role:

-Salary: £46,000 to £65,920 FTE (Depending on experience).
+£46,000 to £65,920 FTE (Depending on experience).

 This is a great time to be joining LUC.
 Since its creation nearly 60 years ago, LUC has been driven by the belief that planning has a critical role to play in shaping the world around us for the better.
-This work has never been more critical or urgent.
+This work has never been more urgent.

 Experience and qualifications